 - How you’ll ensure that the data is handled ethically, safely, and securely, particularly in reference to the sister agency’s data practices

 - The timeline with which you hope to answer the question and analyze the data

 - How communication between your agency and your partner agency will take place (should there be weekly check-ins about the data usage? reports filed about data activity? etc.)

-An effective data request starts with a clear description of why the requested data is important to both parties' missions and what you plan to achieve with the data.
-Understand the data owner's possible motivation to take on the data sharing project:
+An effective data request starts with a clear description of why the requested data is important to the missions of both parties and what you plan to achieve with the data.
+Understand the data owner’s possible motivation to take on the data sharing project: